SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 ..
 TODO Discuss the fact that the type of a literal is determined by the context in which it is used.

-Values are never implicitly converted or cast to another type.
+Values are never implicitly converted to another type.
 If you need to convert a value to a different type, make an instance of the desired type explicitly.